-The Academy is a special school for young people all of whom have a statement primarily identifying Social, Emotional and Mental Health needs including a range of secondary needs such as; moderate learning communication and interaction, ASD and attachment and trauma.
+The Academy is a special school for young people all of whom have a statement primarily identifying social, emotional and Mental Health needs, including a range of secondary needs such as; moderate learning communication and interaction and attachment and trauma.
 The Academy currently admits up to 60 pupils between the ages of 11 and 16.
 Through 2023-25 Reach South aim to extend this age range, working towards 5-19 as need dictates.

 Underpinning this vision is our commitment to the inclusion of young people with special needs and disabilities in our society.
 This begins by offering an outstanding education and is supported by our commitment to lifelong learning.

 It also addresses negative attitudes; lack of services, or ready access to them; and other harmful social, economic, and cultural barriers.

 The staff provide a highly effective and individual package of education, care, and pastoral support to young people who may have only negative experiences of school.
 A positive environment supported by high levels of staffing ensures that each pupil has the opportunity to make progress and achieve their full potential.

 The Peak Academy is committed to a strong partnership between home and school in order for pupils to achieve high standards in all areas of the curriculum

 Our success will be judged by excellence in progress, standards of behaviour, sporting and creative achievement, and the politeness, self-discipline, and compassion of our students.
 It is important to us that students enjoy learning and feel safe and happy at school, and that we enable them to develop the confidence, independence, and self-awareness required for their future success and wellbeing.
 Our successes are celebrated daily